rajvipulraj401/WebDevFullNotes/FrontEnd_iNTV/HTML5/Readme.md

 - **`display: none`**: The element is completely removed from the layout; it doesn't take up any space.
 - **`visibility: hidden`**: The element is hidden but still occupies space in the layout.

-Understanding the difference between these two properties is important for effectively managing the visibility and layout of elements in your web pages.

 ---

 Q 61.2) What is a button tag?